Anesthetic: Intravenous agents (non-opioid)

-The two barbiturates mentioned above, thiopental and methohexital, are ultra-short-acting, and are used to induce and maintain anesthesia.
+Among the barbiturates mentioned above, thiopental and methohexital are ultra-short-acting and are used to induce and maintain anesthesia.
 However, though they produce unconsciousness, they provide no analgesia (pain relief) and must be used with other agents.
 Benzodiazepines can be used for sedation before or after surgery and can be used to induce and maintain general anesthesia.
 When benzodiazepines are used to induce general anesthesia, midazolam is preferred.
 Benzodiazepines are also used for sedation during procedures that do not require general anesthesia.
 Like barbiturates, benzodiazepines have no pain-relieving properties.

-Propofol is one of the most commonly used intravenous drugs employed to induce and maintain general anesthesia.
+Etomidate is one of the most commonly used intravenous drugs employed to induce and maintain general anesthesia.
 It can also be used for sedation during procedures or in the ICU.
 Like the other agents mentioned above, it renders patients unconscious without producing pain relief.
-Because of its favorable physiological effects, "etomidate has been primarily used in sick patients".
+Compared to other IV agents, etomidate causes minimal depression of the cardiopulmonary system.
+Additionally, etomidate results in a reduction in intracranial pressure and cerebral blood flow.
+Because of these favorable physiological effects, was a favored agent in the ICU.
+However, etomidate has since been shown to produce adrenocortical suppression, resulting in decreased use to avoid an increased mortality rate in severely ill patients.
 Ketamine is infrequently used in anesthesia because of the unpleasant experiences that sometimes occur on emergence from anesthesia, which include "vivid dreaming, extracorporeal experiences, and illusions."
+When it is used, it is often paired with a benzodiazepine such as midazolam for amnesia and sedation.
 However, like etomidate it is frequently used in emergency settings and with sick patients because it produces fewer adverse physiological effects.
 Unlike the intravenous anesthetic drugs previously mentioned, ketamine produces profound pain relief, even in doses lower than those that induce general anesthesia.
 Also unlike the other anesthetic agents in this section, patients who receive ketamine alone appear to be in a cataleptic state, unlike other states of anesthesia that resemble normal sleep.
 Ketamine-anesthetized patients have profound analgesia but keep their eyes open and maintain many reflexes.